(With apologies to M!)

 Things have improved for us so much, we can barely contain our joy. … It is a good life – it is a good, rich life that we have.

-Luke asked them how they felt about their old life now, and they answered:
+Luke asked them to think back on their old life and describe how they felt about that old life now, from their new perspective.
+They answered:

 It is like living only able to see one or two colors.
 It is the same, but the meaning is lost in it.
 The meaning is lost, as to the full scope and possibility of life.
 We now live in many more dimensions.
 We are fuller humans, we are fuller souls, we are fuller in love. … Things change as we change, but more than anything it is being able to see a picture that was once flat, through all sides.
 It is a wholeness. … It is unbelievably beautiful each place we go, with each move of the seasons.
 The seasons are different.
 It seems to occur that the seasons change when we change.
 It is very good.
 It is a good, long summer, and each land is more beautiful.